 FAQ About Virginia Casinos

-18. Right now, the gambling age in Virginia is 18 years or old.
-However, this applies to Virginia’s current (and limited) gambling options.
-These include the Virginia lottery, betting on horse races, and daily fantasy sports (DFS).
+It depends.
+Right now, the gambling age in Virginia is 18 years or old for the Virginia lottery, betting on horse races, and daily fantasy sports (DFS).
 The age requirement for commercial casinos and online sportsbooks is 21 years old.
 The tribal casino in Norfolk run by the Pamunkey tribe will likely be 18 and up.

 The Virginia Lottery is the government oversight agency that regulates all forms of gambling in the Commonwealth of Virginia.
-Beyond operating lottery gaming, they will be in charge of setting regulations for both online sportsbooks as well as retail casinos and sportsbooks.
+Beyond operating lottery gaming, they are in charge of setting regulations for both online sportsbooks as well as retail casinos and sportsbooks.